iyioio/wagdoc/README.md

 pwsh wagdoc.ps1 -configPath ./example-config.json -step 2
 ```

-Run individual steps and and login, set project and set region once.
-This is the preferred way of
+Run individual steps and login once.
+This is the preferred way of using Wagdoc when running steps
-Wagdoc when running steps individually since it avoids logging in and setting project and region for
+individually since it avoids logging in and setting project and region for every step
-every step
 ``` sh

 # login and set project and region